CastosHQ/Seriously-Simple-Podcasting/readme.txt

 15. View podcast episodes in the At A Glance widget on the main WordPress dashboard.

 == Changelog ==

+= 3.0.0 =
+* 2024-02-06
+* UPDATE SUMMARY: Use Default Podcast term as the default feed and other improvements
+* [UPDATE] Use Default Podcast term as the default feed
+* [UPDATE] Show settings banner for Castos users
+* [UPDATE] Made settings placeholders less visible to avoid confusion with values
+* [UPDATE] Removed Second Line theme extension
+* [UPDATE] Improved synchronization with Castos
+* [UPDATE] Added alt text to the player loader image
+* [UPDATE] 404 page for the not existing podcast feeds
+* [UPDATE] Code refactoring
+* [FIX] Fixed lost description formatting in Classic Editor
+* [FIX] Do not use admin email as the default email in feeds

 = 2.25.3 =
 * 2023-12-01